New Jersey councilwoman found shot to death outside of her home

-Sayreville Councilwoman Eunice Dwumfour, 30, was found at around 7:20 p.m.
+Sayreville Councilwoman Eunice Dwumfour, 30, was found around 7:20 p.m.
 Wednesday, according to the Middlesex County prosecutor’s office.
-She had been shot multiple times and was pronounced dead at the scene.
+She had been shot multiple times and died at the scene.

 Dwumfour, a Republican, was elected to her first three-year term in 2021, when she ousted a Democratic incumbent.
 Colleagues recalled her as a soft-spoken devout Christian who could maintain her composure in contentious situations.